mleoking/PhET/simulations-flash/flash-launcher/readme.txt

-This project is a feasibility test for making multi-file flash programs (including SWF, XML and HTML) launchable from Java JAR files.
+flash-launcher is the mechanism for making multi-file flash programs (including SWF, XML and HTML) launchable from Java JAR files.

 Sam Reid
 PhET